-Get involved: Please contact Alastair Mant to discuss opportunities for shaping or sponsoring our upcoming work on Nature and Biodiversity.
+Get involved: Please contact Robert Winch to discuss opportunities for shaping or sponsoring our upcoming work on nature and biodiversity.

-To find out more on our green infrastructure work see here.
+To find out more on our work on green infrastructure see here.

 Insights into Nature and Biodiversity – We uncovered the drivers and barriers behind our Gold Leaf members’ enhancing and protecting nature and biodiversity.
 As well as providing key insights on the state of nature in the UK, positive industry trends, the business case for nature, and a timeline of government policy and work.

 Biodiversity net gain actor and resource map – We have developed a new tool which helps professionals better understand the landscape of initiatives and policy being worked on specifically around biodiversity net gain.

 Practical how-to guide: Developing and implementing a green infrastructure strategy – This report provides insights into the practical steps to integrate green infrastructure into city projects.

 Demystifying Green Infrastructure – In 2015 we produced guidance on the business case for green infrastructure and practical steps for implementation.

 If you would like to join the UKGBC Nature and Biodiversity Interest Group and receive regular updates about our work on the topic then please email Robert Winch.